istarter/React-TypeScript-JS-notes/README.md

 5. what is super()?
 6. mvc vs mvvm?
 7. strict mode
-8. typeof
+8. what is typeof?
+9. what is doctype in html?
-9. do while vs while loop?
+10. do while vs while loop?
-10. what methodologies you have used?
+11. what methodologies you have used?
-11. can I pass the function in the state declaration
+12. can I pass the function in the state declaration
-12. anonymous function?
+13. anonymous function?
-13. strutered langague vs OOP
+14. strutered langague vs OOP
-14. Difference between static, protected and public?
+15. Difference between private,static, protected and public?
-15. what is lazy loading?
+16. what is lazy loading?
+17. **absolute vs relative url**: An absolute URL contains all the information necessary to locate a resource.
+A relative URL locates a resource using an absolute URL as a starting point.
+In effect, the "complete URL" of the target is specified by concatenating the absolute and relative URLs.
-16. **why and advantage of typescript lanaguage?**: TypeScript is a superset of typed JavaScript (optional) that can help build and manage large-scale JavaScript projects.
+18. **why and advantage of typescript lanaguage?**: TypeScript is a superset of typed JavaScript (optional) that can help build and manage large-scale JavaScript projects.
 It can be considered JavaScript with additional features like strong static typing, compilation, and object-oriented programming.
 TypeScript, as you may have guessed from the name, is a superset of JavaScript that introduces optional types (amongst other features) to JavaScript’s functionality, providing improved reliability by lowering the chance of bugs.
 Even better: Angular 2 itself is actually written in TypeScript.
-18. **Difference between responsive design and adoptive design?**: A responsive design can change its layout and appearance based on the screen size of the device it’s accessed on, from a large desktop computer to a small mobile phone.
+19. **Difference between responsive design and adoptive design?**: A responsive design can change its layout and appearance based on the screen size of the device it’s accessed on, from a large desktop computer to a small mobile phone.
 An adaptive design requires the creation of a different layout for each device the website will be accessed on.
 Responsive design often takes less work for a UX designer to create, but they will have to work with the developer to ensure the layout of the site is usable at each possible screen size.
 Adaptive design requires a UX designer to create up to six different versions of a single website for different-sized screens.
 While this is a lot of work, it enables the UX designer to optimize the user experience for every device these layouts cover.